Kathy Boudin: Guilty plea and incarceration

 Boudin was arrested while attempting to flee the scene on foot.
-She eventually pleaded guilty to felony murder and robbery for an agreed sentence of 20 years to life in prison.
+As part of a negotiated plea agreement to avoid three potential murder convictions that could have resulted in Boudin serving three consecutive 25-years-to-life sentences, she pleaded guilty to felony murder and robbery in exchange for an agreed-upon sentence of 20 years to life in prison.

 While incarcerated, Boudin published articles in the Harvard Educational Review ("Participatory Literacy Education Behind Bars: AIDS Opens the Door," Summer 1993, 63 (2)), in Breaking the Rules: Women in Prison and Feminist Therapy by Judy Harden and Marcia Hill ("Lessons from a Mother's Program in Prison: A Psychosocial Approach Supports Women and Their Children," published simultaneously in Women & Therapy, 21), and in Breaking the Walls of Silence: AIDS and Women in a New York State Maximum-Security Prison.
 She co-authored The Foster Care Handbook for Incarcerated Parents published by Bedford Hills in 1993.
 She also co-edited Parenting from inside/out: Voices of mothers in prison, jointly published by correctional institutions and the Osborne Association.
 Boudin also co-founded AIDS Committee for Education (ACE) inside the prison in 1988 with other incarcerated women including Katrina Haslip and Judith Alice Clark to provide accurate education on living with HIV.
+During this time, she earned a master's in adult education from Vermont College, then the women's college of Norwich University.

 Boudin also wrote and published poetry while incarcerated, publishing in books and journals including the PEN Center Prize Anthology Doing Time, Concrete Garden, and Aliens at the Border.
 She won an International PEN prize for her poetry in 1999.

 Boudin and Roslyn D. Smith contributed the piece "Alive Behind the Labels: Women in Prison" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

 After almost 23 years' imprisonment, Boudin was granted parole on August 20, 2003, in her third parole hearing.
 She was released from the Bedford Hills Correctional Facility on September 18, 2003.